 Reverse Mortgage for Parents

-At Longbridge Financial, we guarantee that we’ll treat your parents with respect and do the right thing—including telling your parents if a reverse mortgage is NOT a good option for them.
-Not all lenders make that promise.
+At Longbridge Financial, we’ll treat your parents with respect and help them determine what reverse mortgage solution is right for them.
+Not all lenders make that commitment.

-What do my parents need to know about a reverse mortgage?
+What should my family know about a reverse mortgage for my parents?

 — Francine